tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/DependencyInjection.md

 - `AddScoped()`
 - `AddTransient()`

-These methods are provided by the [ServiceCollectionServiceExtensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollectionserviceextensions) class. **Not** the `IServiceProvider`.
+These methods are provided by the [ServiceCollectionServiceExtensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollectionserviceextensions) class. **Not** by the `IServiceProvider`.

 ## Service registration